-- 1 Korinthios 14:15 What is it then?
+- KJV 1 Corinthians 14:15 What is it then?
 I will pray with the spirit, and I will pray with the understanding also: I will sing with the spirit, and I will sing with the understanding also.

-- Ephesios (Ephesians) 5:19 Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Master;
+- KJV Ephesians 5:19 Speaking to yourselves in psalms and hymns and spiritual songs, singing and making melody in your heart to the Lord;

 Taken literally, and without knowing the meaning of the Greek words that were used in the above verses, it would appear to be that musical instruments were not used in the first century assembly.
 If this were so, then the "Church of Christ" and others who do not allow musical instruments would be correct.

 However, when the words translated as hymn, melody, psalm, sing, and song, plus their variants, are checked out in the Greek with a good Greek-English dictionary, lo and behold, some of them actually mean the use of stringed instruments.
 This means that not only are musical instruments of the stringed variety acceptable in the assembly, their use in some cases is actually directed.

 A better rendering of these verses from the RNV